 Tacky's Revolt 1760 - Tacky's Revolt took place on Jamaica.
 This was the largest uprising of enslaved people in a British colony in the 18th century.

-Saint Domingue 1791 - A slave revolt on the French-controlled island of Saint Domingue was led by Toussaint L'Overture.
+Saint Domingue 1791 - A revolt on the French-controlled island of Saint Domingue was led by Toussaint L'Overture.

 The Haitian Revolution removed Britain's major competitor (France) in sugar production in the Caribbean.

-Jamaica 1831 - During a massive slave rebellion in Jamaica, more than 20,000 rebels seized control of the north-west corner of the island, setting planters' houses on fire.
+Jamaica 1831 - During a massive rebellion in Jamaica, more than 20,000 rebels seized control of the north-west corner of the island, setting planters' houses on fire.

-They posed a particular problem to plantation owners as for over 80 years they held out and lived in the mountains, free from British rule.
+For over 80 years they held out and lived in the mountains, free from British rule.
 From their remote hideouts they mounted raids on the plantations.

 By the 1730s they were actually at war with the British army.
 They used guerrilla warfare to hold out against the British forces.
 In 1739, a treaty was drawn up between the British and the Maroons to make peace.
-This gave the Maroons some land and the Maroons promised not to take in any further runaway slaves.
+This gave the Maroons some land and the Maroons promised not to take in any further runaway enslaved people.